Get a quote

 Challanges

 In our fictional case study, GreenFields Farm, a 500-acre farm growing wheat and corn, faced several challenges common to many large-scale operations.
-The farmers were dealing with over-application of fertilizers and pesticides, causing environmental harm and increased costs.
+The farmers were dealing with over-application of fertilisers and pesticides, causing environmental harm and increased costs.

 Additionally, they lacked timely insights into crop health, resulting in reduced yields and poor crop management.
 Finally, determining the optimal harvest time was a constant struggle, often leading to underperformance in return on investment (ROI) due to suboptimal crop conditions during harvesting.